• Skip to primary navigation

 labeled picture of ingredients for Izmir Kofte

-• Mince - The main ingredient for Izmir köfte is mince and its fat content is as important as the quality of the meat.
+• Ground meat - The main ingredient for Izmir köfte is ground meat and its fat content is as important as the quality of the meat.
 The ideal mince should have %20 fat for soft and delicious koftes.
 Using lean mince will make them dry and tough.
 If you want to use lean mince, you should add some fat or oil to the mixture.
 I generally use half lamb and half beef mince to get the right balance of fat.

 • Onion - It adds extra flavor and moisture to the meatballs.
 I prefer grating it into the mixture.
 You can finely chop and sauté them if you prefer.
 You can substitute it with two banana shallots.